 Another Christmas book that’s great for children, when old Mr. Willowby discovers that his tree is bit to big for his parlor, he chops of the top and gives it to the maid.
 The maid in turn finds the treetop is too big for her table, and clips off the top before passing it on.
 The treetop continues in this fashion until it finally comes to a family of mice, who decorate it with cheese and find it just right for their little hole.

 SEE ALSO: 5 Books to Read with Your Kids

-Celebrating its 29th Anniversary this year, The Polar Express has never failed to capture readers with its wonderful story and beautiful illustrations.
+Celebrating another anniversary this year, The Polar Express has never failed to capture readers with its wonderful story and beautiful illustrations.
 As a young boy lays awake on Christmas Eve, he hears a noise and looks out his window to discover an old-fashioned steam engine in the winter snow.
 It is a train that every year takes children to the North Pole to meet Santa before his annual sleigh ride.